pscally1005/pscally1005.github.io/_posts/meatless/2024-05-23-cauli-rice.markdown

 - riced cauliflower
 - side
 - sautee
 Description: Cauliflower rice is a super easy and quick low carb side that is very versatile.
-Like rice, cauliflower is bland, meaning it will taste like whatever you put on it.
+Like <a href="/misc/fake-healthy-foods#white-rice">rice</a>, cauliflower is bland, meaning it will taste like whatever you put on it.
 I went for a little garlic and allspice here, and garnished with some parsley for a delicious side in just 10 minutes
 Instructions:
 - Preheat a large pan over medium heat with EVOO<br><br>